-In 2018, net cash used in operating activities was \$2.6 million, which primarily consisted of our \$73.5 million net loss, adjusted for stockbased compensation expense of \$22.9 million and depreciation and amortization of \$6.2 million, as well as a net cash inflow of \$41.4 million from changes in operating assets and liabilities.
-The net inflow from changes in operating assets and liabilities was primarily due to a \$64.1 million increase in deferred revenue primarily due to increased subscription sales, as a majority of our customers are invoiced in advance, partially offset by a \$17.4 million increase in accounts receivable.
+In 2019, net cash used in operating activities was \$10.7 million, which primarily consisted of our \$99.0 million net loss, adjusted for stock-based compensation expense of \$41.6 million and depreciation and amortization of \$6.9 million, as well as a net cash inflow of \$36.3 million from changes in operating assets and liabilities.
+The net inflow from changes in operating assets and liabilities was primarily due to a \$72.8 million increase in deferred revenue primarily due to increased subscription sales, as a majority of our customers are invoiced in advance, partially offset by a \$25.9 million increase in accounts receivable and a \$12.8 million increase in deferred commissions.

-In 2017, net cash used in operating activities was \$6.3 million, which primarily consisted of our \$41.0 million net loss, adjusted for stockbased compensation expense of \$7.8 million and depreciation and amortization of \$4.7 million, as well as a net cash inflow of \$23.1 million from changes in operating assets and liabilities.
-The net inflow from changes in operating assets and liabilities was primarily due to a \$63.4 million increase in deferred revenue, including the cumulative impact of adopting the new revenue recognition guidance, from increased subscription sales as a majority of our customers are invoiced in advance, partially offset by a \$14.8 million increase in accounts receivable.
-In addition, deferred commissions increased \$20.1 million, including the cumulative impact of adopting the new revenue recognition guidance.
+In 2018, net cash used in operating activities was \$2.6 million, which primarily consisted of our \$73.5 million net loss, adjusted for stock-based compensation expense of \$22.9 million and depreciation and amortization of \$6.2 million, as well as a net cash inflow of \$41.4 million from changes in operating assets and liabilities.
+The net inflow from changes in operating assets and liabilities was primarily due to a \$64.1 million increase in deferred revenue, primarily due to increased subscription sales, as a majority of our customers are invoiced in advance, partially offset by a \$17.4 million increase in accounts receivable.

-In 2016, net cash used in operating activities was \$2.8 million, which primarily consisted of our \$37.2 million net loss, adjusted for depreciation and amortization of \$3.1 million and stock-based compensation expense of \$2.5 million, as well as a net cash inflow of \$27.9 million from changes in operating assets and liabilities.
-The net inflow from operating assets and liabilities was primarily due to an increase of \$44.2 million in deferred revenue from increased subscription sales as a majority of our customers are invoiced in advance partially offset by a \$13.6 million increase in accounts receivable.
+In 2017, net cash used in operating activities was \$6.3 million, which primarily consisted of our \$41.0 million net loss, adjusted for stock-based compensation expense of \$7.8 million and depreciation and amortization of \$4.7 million, as well as a net cash inflow of \$23.1 million from changes in operating assets and liabilities.
+The net inflow from operating assets and liabilities was primarily due to an increase of \$63.4 million in deferred revenue, including the cumulative impact of adopting ASC 606, from increased subscription sales as a majority of our customers are invoiced in advance, partially offset by a \$14.8 million increase in accounts receivable.
+In addition, deferred commissions increased \$20.1 million, including the cumulative impact of adopting ASC 606.